ArcticFox-Dev/SRGEnt/Examples/MonoGame/README.md

 use the same EntityDefinition).

-Then there are 2 Systems (Execute system type as the reactive system still needs a bit of work to be 100% reliable) a RotatorSystem (which calculates the position of the entity based on it's angle) and the Renderer system which draws all the entities to the screen in a single sprite batch.
+Then there are 2 Systems (Execute system type as the reactive system still needs a bit of work to be 100% reliable) a RotatorSystem (which increments the rotation of the entity based on time passed) and the Renderer system which draws all the entities to the screen in a single sprite batch.

 Lastly the ```SpinnerExampleGame.cs``` shows how to tie all of those together